qbead/qbeadWebsite/content/book/dancing.md

 Polar coordinates are useful to describe points along a circle more easily than in Cartesian coordinates, but knowing more about them isn't important for the rest of this lesson.
 If you are interested in diving into this idea a bit more deeply, then check out our [rotation lesson](/rotation).
 :::

+### Rotation Around One Axis

 There are special sensors in your SpinWheel, called gyroscopes, that allow it to detect rotational motion.
 We can use the output from these sensors to have the SpinWheel respond to spinning!
 To begin, we can start with a simpler case and program the SpinWheel to light up when it detects rotation around one axis.

-In this case, we're measuring the rotation around the SpinWhee's x-axis, which is stored in the variable SpinWheel.gx.
+In this case, we're measuring the rotation around the SpinWhee's x-axis, which is stored in the variable `SpinWheel.gx`.
 As the sensor is very sensitive, we only want to change color if there is sufficient rotation.
 In this case, we will only have the color change if absolute value of the rotation is greater than 1.

 ![In this picture you can see the x and y axes of your SpinWheel.
 ](/images/dance_axis.jpg)

-To see the senor respond to rotional motion, upload [this sketch](/codedoc/examples/Dancing_with_Color/1D_Rotation_Light_Up_Basic/1D_Rotation_Light_Up_Basic.ino.html) and explore what happens when you rotate your SpinWheel.
+To see the senor respond to rotional motion, upload the sketch here: `Examples → SpinWearables → Dancing_with_Color → 1D_Rotation_Light_Up_Basic` to your SpinWheel and explore what happens when you rotate your SpinWheel.
+You can also read more about what each command in[this 1D Rotation sketch](/codedoc/examples/Dancing_with_Color/1D_Rotation_Light_Up_Basic/1D_Rotation_Light_Up_Basic.ino.html) does.

 <!--TODO: Maybe only choose one or two of these to be in the lesson and have the rest be elsewhere; Add more context/explanation/better commenting -->

 One simple modification we can make to the previous sketch is to have the LEDs change color based on the direction of rotation.
 In the script below, the LEDs light up green up when the device is spun in one direction, and blue when spun in the other direction.
 If you prefer other colors, then you can modify the code below to change the colors.
 For a hint of how to do this and a more detailed explanation of those code, you can also check out [this script](/codedoc/examples/Dancing_with_Color/1D_Rotation_Light_Up_Advanced/1D_Rotation_Light_Up_Advanced.ino.html).
+You can also find the sketch in the SpinWheel examples you downloaded: `Examples → SpinWearables → Dancing_with_Color → 1D_Rotation_Light_Up_Advanced`.

 ```cpp
 #include "SpinWearables.h"